 Guidelines defining work arrangements like conveyance, flex time and use of company assets.

-Defining appropriate workplace behaviours and norms, conduct of employees, preventive measures to check substance abuse, harassment and workplace violence.
+Defining appropriate workplace behaviors and norms, conduct of employees, preventive measures to check substance abuse, harassment and workplace violence.

-These are guides informing employees on proper usage of the organisations information and fair use of the internet.
+These are guides informing employees on proper usage of the organizations information and fair use of the internet.

 Benefits of HR Policies and Procedures: